-The total amount of capital expenditure on property, plant and equipment and intangible assets incurred by the IPOPEMA Group in 2021 was PLN 1,211 thousand, including largely expenditure on IT infrastructure and development of IT systems.
-As at the date of these financial statements, the Group did not plan any material investments that would require financing other than internal funds of the Group companies.
+Total net cash flows from investing activities of the IPOPEMA Group amounted to PLN 13,058 thousand in 2022.
+The amount included spending on IT infrastructure and development of systems and software, as well as capital expenditure on investments in subsidiaries, as well as positions on financial instruments.
+As at the date of the financial statements, the Group did not plan any material investments that would require financing other than internal funds of the Group companies.

-3. Material events and factors with a bearing on financial result
+3. Material events and factors with a bearing on financial results